diggerwoo/libocli/README.md

 {
 	struct cmd_tree *cmd_tree;

-        /* initilize the symbol table */
+        /* Initilize the symbol table */
 	if (prepare_symbols(&symbols[0]) < 0) {
 		cleanup_symbols(&symbols[0]);
 		return -1;
 	}

-	/* create a syntax tree for "ping", callback to cmd_ping() */ cmd_tree = create_cmd_tree("ping", &symbols[0], cmd_ping);
+	/* Create a syntax tree for "ping", callback to cmd_ping() */ cmd_tree = create_cmd_tree("ping", &symbols[0], cmd_ping);

-	/* add a syntax, also create the manual which can be displayed by "man ping" */ add_cmd_easily(cmd_tree, "ping [ -c COUNT ] [ -s SIZE ] { HOST | HOST_IP } [ from IFADDR ]",
+	/* Add a syntax, also create the manual which can be displayed by "man ping" */ add_cmd_easily(cmd_tree, "ping [ -c COUNT ] [ -s SIZE ] { HOST | HOST_IP } [ from IFADDR ]",
 		       ALL_VIEW_MASK, DO_FLAG);
 	retuturn 0;